How to use a Indicator control

 Get a record

-Do something with the record
+Do something with the record0 -

 OK I have roughly worked out how to use this however I do not understand how I can dynamically apply the minValue and the maxValue properties which are key to the control functioning.
-The SourceExpr is set to a counter variable which is incremented as I loop through each record being processed however if I attempt to assign a variable to maxValue or minValue I get an error.
+The SourceExpr is set to a counter variable which is incremented as I loop through each record being processed however if I attempt to assign a variable to maxValue or minValue I get an error.0

 The progress bar works with integer numbers 0-10000, that's why it goes (currentnumber/totalnumber * 10000).
 Your dynamic control variable will be the total number, the current number is the one you increment as you loop, and by multiplying the result by 10000 you control the progress indicator.
 You need to round to the nearest whole number because it only takes integer.
-Don't forget to catch division by zero.
+Don't forget to catch division by zero.0

 Denster, Thanks for your reply. please forgive my ignorance.
 Firstly I am trying to use the indicator control.
 The application designer guide mentions three key properties: minValue, maxValue and SourceExpr.
 The only property that I can assign a variable to is SourceExpr.